forhadmia1/Bd_computers_Ltd_server_side/readme.md

 ## Features and Functionality

 - user can login or sign up
+- Integrated payment method.
-- user can make order give payment
+- user can make order
 - admin can manage order and product also
 - an admin can make another user admin
 - admin can upload product to the site